-Of the world population, 75% live in developing countries characterized by high fertility rates, high maternal and infant mortality and low life expectancy2.
-In the developing world, 1/3rd of all healthy adult women are lost due to reproductive health problem3.
-Female population is about 60.26 million in Bangladesh and married women of reproductive age group constitute 51.7% of all total female population4.
-More than 5,00,000 women die every year due to pregnancy related complications in the developing world5.
-Although the average age at marriage is 18 years for females and 27 years for males, rural females tends to marry even earlier.
-Approximately 75% of the girls are married before the age of 16 and only 5% are marriage for females in Bnagladesh6.
-Like early marriage, early pregnancy is common in Bangladesh.
-The adolescent fertility rate in the country is one of the highest in the world with 147 birth per 1000 women age <20 years7.
+Of the world population, 75% live in developing countries characterized by high fertility rates, high maternal and infant mortality and low life expectancy.2 In the developing world, 1/3rd of all healthy adult women are lost due to reproductive health problem.3 Female population is about 60.26 million in Bangladesh and married women of reproductive age group constitute 51.7% of all total female population.4 More than 5,00,000 women die every year due to pregnancy related complications in the developing world.5 Although the average age at marriage is 18 years for females and 27 years for males, rural females tends to marry even earlier.
+Approximately 75% of the girls are married before the age of 16 and only 5% are married after 18 years which is the legal age of marriage for females in Bnagladesh.6 Like early marriage, early pregnancy is common in Bangladesh.
+The adolescent fertility rate in the country is one of the highest in the world with 147 birth per 1000 women age <20 years.7 whose partner are using a contraceptive method at a given point in time) is 30% which was 29% in 2009 and 2008 while the most developed country like USA has 71% CPR for all the methods.^{2,8-10} Worldwide the fertility rate (the total number of children the average women in a population is likely to have based on current birth rates throughout her life) have fallen largely due to the world-wide spread and increasing use of modern methods of contraception.
+However, in some developing countries like Bangladesh the uptake of contraception remains low due to cultural, economical and political barriers.
+After nearly five decades of government initiated family planning programs.11